python-webuntis/python-webuntis/docs/quickstart.rst

       school.
 As if that wasn't ridiculous enough, there is no information on the timezone provided as part of the API.
 So this library can't make real efforts to handle date and time in a more professional manner.

+    - The official untis app is **NOT** using this api.
+So the app can do a lot of additional things.

 Initially i started writing this library with the goal to abstract away all the pain that otherwise would result in direct interaction with the API.
 This is